awijaya09/udacity-react-project1/README.md

 1. Sort By - Used to sort array
 2. React Router Dom - Used to set routing in the project

+## How to Search for New Books
+Upon searching a new term, press "Enter" to proceed with the query search

 ## Backend Server
 Backend methods for the list of Books are provided in the starter package.